-For many entities, the effects of COVID-19 pandemic would have been significant on their annual financial statements for the year ended 31 December 2020.
-As compared to the year ended 31 December 2020, many entities may not have experienced any further significant adverse effect on their operations during the period January - June 2021.
-In many cases, entities may have experienced an improved operational performance during January - June 2021 as compared to the year ended 31 December 2020.
-However, in some parts of the world, new variants of the coronavirus were identified at the end of the year 2020 or beginning of the year 2021.
-Some countries experienced second/third wave of the pandemic during this period.
-As a result, governments in such jurisdictions reimposed lockdowns and movement restrictions.
-Some entities may have faced a further operational downturn due to the newly imposed/extended restrictions.
-Therefore, the entities may require additional disclosures of significant events and transactions in accordance with IAS 34.15-15C to explain changes in financial position and performance of the entity since the end of the last annual reporting period.
+For entities in many jurisdictions, the effects of COVID-19 pandemic still had significant impact on their annual financial statements for the year ended 31 December 2021.

+However, as compared to the year ended 31 December 2021, many entities may not have experienced any further significant adverse effect on their operations during the period January - June 2022.
+In many cases, entities may have experienced an improved operational performance during January - June 2022 as compared to the year ended 31 December 2021.

+However, in some parts of the world, new variants of the coronavirus were identified at the end of the year 2021 or beginning of the year 2022.
+As a result, governments in such jurisdictions reimposed movement restriction orders at the beginning of the year.
+Some entities might have faced a further operational downturn due to the newly imposed/extended restrictions.
+Therefore, the entities may require additional disclosures of significant events and transactions in accordance with IAS 34.15-

+15C to explain changes in financial position and performance of the entity since the end of the last annual reporting period.